READ AND REVIEW. Kuroko no Basuke is not mine.

 So what made my life suck, you ask?

-It has been decided that we are moving!
 You see, Dad got the promotion he's been working on for 5 years!
-(Jeez, 5 years just for a promotion, that sucks!)
-It was a great news because finally we'll have more money but he said:
+(Jeez, 5 years for a promotion, that sucks!)
+It was great news because finally we'll have more money but he said:

 "We have to live in Japan though."

 "We have to live in Japan."
 Dad repeated more slowly when none of us reacted.